theHostileNegotiator/KWBandage/PatchNotes.md

 			* Scrin/R17/T59 Mechapede (- Forcefield Generator)
 #### Upgraded Textures
 1. Units when upgraded would not use the corresponding Specular, NormalMap or House Color Texture
-	* Added texture change for Specular and NormalMap Textures
+	* Added texture change for Specular, NormalMap or House Color Textures
 		* Created New Specular Maps for Ceramic Armor Orca and Firehawk
 		* Objects Affected
 			* ST Titan (Adaptive Armor)